SM4DA/QeMFi/README.md

 There are various QC properties provided in this dataset for 5 different fidelities, each of which can be accessed with their appropriate key and array ID.
 For each molecule there are 15,000 entries for each property at each fidelity.

 ## Performing Preliminary Multifidelity Analysis
 MFML is a powerful method to learn QC properties.
 In this work package, the ML method of choice is Kernel Ridge Regression (KRR).
 With KRR, MFML and optimized MFML (o-MFML) are implemented through the scripts.
-But before the models are implemented, a preliminary analysis of the multifidelity data structure is recommended to anticipate results of MFML (see [https://pubs.acs.org/doi/10.1021/acs.jctc.3c00882]).
+But before the models are implemented, a preliminary analysis of the multifidelity data structure is recommended to anticipate results of MFML (see [Vinod et al. 2023](https://pubs.acs.org/doi/10.1021/acs.jctc.3c00882)).
 The following example performs the preliminary mutlifidelity analysis and returns the corresponding plots for the x-component of nuclear contribution of molecular dipole moments for alanine:

 ```bash
 $ conda activate CheMFi_env